Investors Should Go Back to the Future with OPAL Fuels

 And while many companies in the electric vehicle industry have yet to deliver batteries, or various other components of the supply chain, OPAL has been selling fuel for over a decade.
 Current fueling-station customers include giants Waste Management and Amazon, who have an average contract length of 10 years.

-OPAL landed another big contract in December, when it said it signed a 10-year deal with UPS to provide RNG at 51 fueling centers nationwide.
+OPAL landed another big contract in December, when it said it signed a 10-year deal with UPS to provide operations and maintenance services at 51 fueling centers nationwide.
 Long-term deals with such behemoths – and a wide variety of them – should give investors assurance in OPAL’s predictable revenue over time.

 Such customers also find RNG to be a great choice over other next-generation options.
 Battery technology, for instance, is still years away from powering heavy, long-distance vehicles at any significant scale.
 The Department of Transportation has serious weight limits that would require big trucks to sacrifice valuable cargo space.